Best (& Worst) States to Buy Investment Property in 2025

 Not every state offers good opportunities for making money from investment properties.
 Below are 10 states it’s best to avoid if you’re planning to buy investment property.

 High property taxes are just one of South Dakota’s issues.
-The state has seen a decline in employment over the last few years, and rent prices have fallen considerably as well.
+The state has seen a decline in employment over the last few years, and rent prices have also fallen considerably.

 New York saw home values drop in 2021, harming rental prices for investors.
 The state also sees high property taxes that further reduce returns.

-West Virginia has a poor state infrastructure, with low scores in bridges, dams, roads, and water.
+West Virginia has a poor state infrastructure, with low bridges, dams, roads, and water scores.
 There’s little opportunity for job growth, and healthcare and education aren’t any better.
 The state is also one of the poorest.

 Wisconsin has some of the highest property taxes of any other state.
-Business opportunities are stagnant, and a low rent to house cost ratio means significant time before seeing any return on investment.
+Business opportunities are stagnant, and a low rent-to-house cost ratio means a significant time before seeing any return on investment.

 Mississippi sees the lowest median household income in the nation, helping to account for an over 20% poverty rate.
 Property values are low, and rentals have little opportunity to make money.